 WASHINGTON COUNTY HISTORICAL SOCIETY (Washington County, Utah)

-US Highway 91 became the principal north-south route through Washington County
+US Highway 91 was the principal north-south route through Washington County

 from the time of the

 to the opening of

 ROUTEUS Highway 91 (now called Old Highway 91) came over the mountain from Beaver Dam AZ into Utah.
 It passed through Santa Clara and followed what is now Sunset Blvd. into St. George at the north end of the Black Hill.

 Originally, it went down down Diagonal Street to Main Street.
 Then it followed Main Street down to Tabernacle where it turned east and followed Tabernacle to the east end of town.
 From there it curved up and went through the Washington Tunnel.

 Later, its path through St. George was rerouted (as noted below) to follow what is now SR-18 (Bluff Street) south.
 Then it curved through what is now the Hurst-Ace Hardware property.
 It then continued east on 100 North (what is now St George Blvd.; see the 1961 map).
 From 900 East, it curved diagonally northeast toward the Washington Tunnel and through the hill.

 From there it headed diagonally over to what is now Telegraph Road in Washington.
 It followed what is now Telegraph Road up to and across Highway 9.
 About 2.5 miles north of Highway 9, Old Highway 91 currently becomes a dirt road for a little less that 2 miles.
 Continuing on, it passes through Leeds on what is now Main Street (Highway 228).
 Old Highway 91 continues north along the east side of I-15 to Anderson Junction), where it is now known as Anderson Junction Road.